Skyb0rg007/wordle/README.md

 # A simple Wordle implementation

-I hope to use this to create the perfect absurdle implementation
+I hope to use this to create the perfect absurdle implementation.

+Note: This implementation uses a compact State representation.

+This is important for state-searching since only 31 bytes are used for each state, and only 5 bytes for each word.
+This greatly reduces memory usage, and is faster than maintaining and merging a list of previous results.

 ### Building and running